kalwalt/ofxPolyvox/README.md

 ofxPolyvox
 ==========

-a simple wrapper for polyvox lib, to make voxel meshes with a Minecraft style or as Marching cubes
+a simple OpenFrameworks addon that wrap the polyvox library, to make voxel meshes with a Minecraft style or as Marching cubes.

-This addon is under development.
+This addon is under eavy development.
 I'm using the git version from the master branch of polyvox

 http://gitorious.org/polyvox but should be better use the more stable release from here: